 All full-time music majors must be enrolled in an ensemble every semester based on their principal performing area.
-All students in auditioned ensembles must concurrently participate in a large ensemble according to their principal.
+All students in auditioned ensembles must concurrently enroll in a large ensemble for zero or one credit hours, according to their principal.
 Guitar and keyboard principals will enroll in their respective ensembles upon recommendation of their professor.
+Non-music majors who wish to participate in an ensemble but do not need the credit may enroll in an ensemble for zero credit hours.